Surrogacy Laws in Australia

 A parenting order may include information on the kid’s residence, which is responsible for raising the child, and other welfare-related matters.
 The best interests of the kid will be taken into consideration while issuing the instructions.

-At Surrogacy Consultancy, we got the best team of legal experts that will assist and support you during every stage of your surrogacy journey.
+At Surrogacy Consultancy, we have the best team of legal experts who will assist and support you during every stage of your surrogacy journey.
 So, as you chase your parenthood dreams in full spirit, we will take care of the rest.
 Contact one of our coordinators to schedule a free consultation!